-Craig Forest is an Associate Professor and Woodruff Faculty Fellow in the George W. Woodruff School of Mechanical Engineering at Georgia Tech where he also holds program faculty positions in Bioengineering and Biomedical Engineering.
+Craig Forest is a Professor and Woodruff Faculty Fellow in the George W. Woodruff School of Mechanical Engineering at Georgia Tech where he also holds program faculty positions in Bioengineering and Biomedical Engineering.
 He conducts research on miniaturized, high-throughput robotic instrumentation to advance neuroscience and genetic science, working at the intersection of bioMEMS, precision machine design, optics, and microfabrication.
 Prior to Georgia Tech, he was a research fellow in Genetics at Harvard Medical School.
 He obtained a Ph.D. in Mechanical Engineering from MIT in June 2007, M.S. in Mechanical Engineering from MIT in 2003, and B.S. in Mechanical Engineering from Georgia Tech in 2001.
 He is cofounder/organizer of one of the largest undergraduate invention competitions in the US—The InVenture Prize, and founder/organizer of one of the largest student-run makerspaces in the US—The Invention Studio.
 He was a recently a Fellow in residence at the Allen Insitutte for Brain Science in Seattle WA; he was awarded the Georgia Tech Institute for BioEngineering and BioSciences Junior Faculty Award (2010) and was named Engineer of the Year in Education for the state of Georgia (2013).
 He is one of the inaugural recipients of the NIH BRAIN Initiative Grants, a national effort to invent the next generation of neuroscience and neuroengineering tools.
 In 2007, he was a finalist on the ABC reality TV show "American Inventor.”

-Rhea Perkins serves as the Program and Operations Manager for CREATE-X. She is excited about entrepreneurship and enjoys helping students view starting a business as a viable career option.
+Rhea Perkins serves as the Program Manager for CREATE-X. She is excited about entrepreneurship and enjoys helping students view starting a business as a viable career option.
 Rhea is currently a GT Diversity and Inclusion Fellow and teaches an Innovation section of GT 1000.
 Prior to Georgia Tech, Rhea attended Arizona State University where she received her BS degree, fell in love with Miami while completing her MS degree at Florida International University, and learned to eat crawfish while at Louisiana State University pursuing her PhD degree.
 Rhea absolutely loves Atlanta and enjoys the beltline, yoga, and trying new local restaurants!

 Eric serves as as a subject-matter expert for schools, research groups, and working groups within the College of Engineering in the areas of Drupal development, web design, web development workflows, and web maintenance.
 Eric's focus is to accurately and efficiently apply his core knowledge areas into higher education-centered challenges and issues in order to meet the expansive landscape of higher education.
 He is a frequent speaker at conferences, such as HigherEdWeb, edUi, and DrupalCon's Higher-Ed Summit.
 Eric holds a B.S. in Computer Science from Georgia Tech, an M.S. in Information Systems from Kennesaw State, and is currently pursing his Ph.D. in Learning Technologies from Georgia State University.